sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 ### 2.4 - Kmer plots to evaluate assembly quality

-Apart from comparing general statistics of assembly pre and post purging and BUSCO, we have other metrics and methods that help us evaluate assembly completeness and quality.
-One method is [merqury](https://github.com/marbl/merqury) as we discussed in the theoretical class, that evaluates assembly kmer completeness and duplication by generating a series of plots and statistics of genome assembly compared with its reads counterparts.
-To do this comparison, you need to run merqury in all versions of your assembly; pre and post purging.
-Here we are going to run the command for only one version and then we will evaluate the pre-generated results for all versions.
+Apart from comparing quantitative statistics and the BUSCO score of the assemblies, there are other metrics and methods that help us evaluate assembly completeness and quality.
+One method discussed in the theoretical class is [merqury](https://github.com/marbl/merqury).
+Merqury evaluates assembly kmer completeness and duplication level by generating series of plots and statistics of a genome assembly vs. its reads counterparts.
+To do this comparison, you need to run merqury in all versions of your assembly, i.e. pre and post purging.
+The command-line bellow illustrates the way merqury can be run on a genome assembl, which in case of a large enough genome can also be a little time consumning:

     # Run merqury for the raw assembly of idEriArbu1
     mkdir merqury.idEriArbu1.raw